-The movie "American Sniper," based on former Navy SEAL Chris Kyle's book of the same name, omits two incredible episodes from Chris's life.
-I'd like to share these stories with with you now in order to show another side of Chris, and to respond to some of the ongoing commentary about him.
+The movie "American Sniper," based on former Navy SEAL Chris Kyle's book of the same name, omits two incredible episodes from his life.
+I'd like to share these stories with you now in order to show another side of Kyle and to respond to some of the ongoing commentary about him.

-As we worked together on his chapter, I spent a bit of time with Chris.
+As we worked together on his chapter, I spent a bit of time with Kyle.
 Our interviews stretched over eight hours during one of his tours in Baghdad.
 We exchanged numerous emails to resolve outstanding issues and refine the text.
-Over that time, I caught glimpses into Chris's mindset.
+Over that time, I caught glimpses into his mindset.

 And it rocked my world.